Dania poszukuje specjalistów psychiatrii - szczegóły w poniższym ogłoszeniu. Uwaga! Cały proces rekrutacji odbywa się w języku angielskim.

 The vacant specialist positions are located in the cities of Herning and Horsens.
 Both departments are part of the consolidated hospital.
 Therefore, you will be associated with both the local department and with colleagues in the other cities.
 Each department has both ward sections and outpatient clinics.

 We treat all patient groups within Psychiatry and Child and Adolescent Psychiatry, and in total we have 190,000 bed days and 247,000 outpatient visits a year.
 There is an approximate total of 3200 members of staff employed across many different professions.

 In order to ensure the best possible treatment, psychiatry works in partnership with many different specialties in regards to the individual patient, even after the patient has been discharged.
 For example, the patient’s own GP, municipality, somatic hospitals, social services, and patient associations.

 - An ambitious professional environment and great colleagues, who look forward to welcoming you

 - Thorough introduction to the department, hospital, language, and culture

-- Training on the Danish healthcare system and legislation
+- Instruction in the Danish healthcare system and legislation

 - Ongoing supervision and guidance in professional, cultural and social issues